 Looking for sophisticated analytics and tracking?
-Perhaps you want to be able to show where marketing adds value in your sales process.
-Maybe you're sick of switching between different platforms and wish there was a way to make delivering your inbound marketing strategy much more efficient and effective.
+Perhaps you want to be able to show where your marketing is adding value in your sales process.
+Maybe you're sick of switching between different platforms and wish there was a way to make delivering your inbound marketing much more efficient and effective.

 1. What objectives are you trying to achieve?